werpu/mona-dish/README.md

 # Mona-dish

-A set of monadish helpers
+A set of functional programming "inspired" helpers

 ## What is it?